 Legal status in King County, Washington

 As a Class A noxious weed, its eradication is required in King County and throughout Washington State.
-Although Spanish broom was formerly sold in Washington State as an ornamental, this is no longer legal because this species is on the Washington quarantine list (known as the prohibited plants list) (external link) and it is prohibited to transport, buy, sell, offer for sale, or to distribute plants or plant parts, seeds in packets, blends or "wildflower mixes" of this species, into or within the state of Washington.
+Although Spanish broom was formerly sold in Washington State as an ornamental, this is no longer legal because this species is on the Washington quarantine list (known as the prohibited plants list) and it is prohibited to transport, buy, sell, offer for sale, or to distribute plants or plant parts, seeds in packets, blends or "wildflower mixes" of this species, into or within the state of Washington.
 For more information on noxious weed regulations and definitions, see Noxious weed lists and laws.

 Biology and morphology